 1. The term complainant can be used to refer to a person, a group, an entity, or the university.
 When the complainant is a group, any one of the following may be appointed by that body to represent it: the university, an entity, or a single person, provided that person is a member of the Emory community.

 2. The term respondent can be used to refer to a person, a group, or an organization.
 When the respondent is a group or organization, a single person may be appointed by that body to represent it.
 This term may be used interchangeably with accused student or accused organization.

 3. The term allegation refers to any report received by the Director of Student Conduct containing information suggesting that a student may have violated one or more of the expectation of conduct in this Code.

-4. The term charge refers to a determination by a conduct officer, the Peer Review Board, or the Greek Conduct Review Board, that sufficient information exists to formally accuse a student of violating one or more of the expectations of conduct in this Code.
+4. The term charge refers to a determination by a conduct officer, the Peer Review Board, or the Sorority/Fraternity Life Review Board that sufficient information exists to formally accuse a student of violating one or more of the expectations of conduct in this Code.

 5. The term days means calendar days.

 6. The term group means a two or more persons who are associated with each other who have not followed university requirements for recognition as an organization.

 7. The term university official means any person employed by the university, including but not limited to Resident Advisors, Residence Hall Directors, law enforcement officers, and other administrative and professional staff.

 8. The term hearing body means any person(s) authorized by the Senior Vice President and Dean for Campus Life to hold a disciplinary hearing, to determine whether a student has violated the Code, and to recommend sanctions.
 This term includes the Conduct Council, the Peer Review Board, the Sorority/Fraternity Life Review Board, and conduct officers.